GoProduction/CreateNewAccountIteration_VBA/README.md

 ## Background Info
 In my field of work, I am required to create multiple accounts per day throughout multiple web environments.
 These accounts have to follow a certain naming convention per environment.
-A naming convention for a new account could be "node" + last name + environment suffix + #.
+A naming convention for a new account could be:
+"node" + last name + environment suffix + #.

 For example, in our Test environment, "nodemccoytest200" would be a proper naming convention.

 These accounts had to be accounted for, followed by the passwords, the default languages, and the country of origin.
 I created an Access database for this reason, as I enjoy the accessibility of forms and tabs.